Global $\Lambda$ hyperon polarization in low-energy heavy ion collisions -- a scenario without vorticity: Introduction

 Interestingly, theoretical efforts to understand the origin of transverse $\Lambda$ polarization inspired the early idea of $\Lambda$ global polarization in HICs~\cite{PhysRevLett.94.102301}, while the latter is widely believed to originate from partonic interactions during the evolution of the QGP, and is therefore, considered unrelated to the mechanism responsible for the transverse $\Lambda$ polarization.
-However, this picture is complicated by the fact that many existing explanations of the transverse $\Lambda$ polarization seem to point to a common origin - the nonperturbative hadronization effects~\cite{PhysRevLett.68.907,PhysRevD.23.1227,PhysRevD.65.114014,PhysRevD.24.2419}.
+However, this picture is complicated by the fact that many existing explanations of the transverse $\Lambda$ polarization - such as parton recombination model~\cite{PhysRevD.23.1227,PhysRevD.24.2419}, interference from resonance decay~\cite{Joseph:1981zv}, single pion exchange~\cite{PhysRevLett.68.907}, and polarizing fragmentation function~\cite{PhysRevD.65.114014} - seem to point to a common origin: the nonperturbative hadronization or final state effects~\cite{PhysRevLett.68.907,PhysRevD.23.1227,PhysRevD.65.114014,PhysRevD.24.2419,Joseph:1981zv}.
 Since such effects are expected to occur universally, irrespective of the collision system in which $\Lambda$ hyperons are produced, they are also expected to contribute to the observed $\Lambda$ polarization in HICs.
 An important question then naturally arises: could these two phenomena in fact be related?

 At first glance, these two measurements appear unrelated.
 Transverse $\Lambda$ polarization is defined with respect to the production plane, which is determined individually for each $\Lambda$ hyperon.
 In contrast, global $\Lambda$ polarization is measured relative to the reaction plane of the entire event and is driven by the system’s orbital angular momentum, independent of where a given $\Lambda$ hyperon is produced.
 However, the sizable anisotropic flow observed in HICs~\cite{PhysRevLett.120.062301,PhysRevC.103.034908,2022137003}, particularly the directed flow, strongly correlates $\Lambda$ emission with the reaction plane.
 As a consequence, this pronounced momentum-space anisotropy can induce a nontrivial correlation between the $\Lambda$ production plane and the reaction plane.